Study-Scape/StudyScape/reports/StudyScape-20250219.md

 We finished up our BETA implementation of the website, and finished our presentation.
 Has a working map, some markers, and limited study locations.

 ### Goals for next week
 Start implementing some more advanced features, and finish fully connecting the backend, frontend, and map.
 Add more locations.
+Search for existing datasets.

 ## Individual Status